 The rules and regulations on using garbage disposals vary from one place to another in America.

-So, if you’re trying to know whether it’s legal in your area or not, you can simply call the code enforcement office of your area or check the website of your local government.
+So, if you’re trying to know whether it’s legal in your area, you can call your area’s code enforcement office or check your local government’s website.

-Also, try to find out whether there is any specific guideline provided by the local government of your area on using and installing garbage disposals.
+Also, try to find out whether the local government of your area provides any specific guidelines on using and installing garbage disposals.

-I hope the information I have tried to provide in this article was helpful for you.
+I hope the information I have tried to provide in this article was helpful to you.

-If there is any suggestion, I will give someone planning to use the garbage disposal to properly make sure it suits your location and plumbing system because it is essential.
+If there is any suggestion, I will give someone planning to use the garbage disposal to properly ensure it suits your location and plumbing system because it is essential.

 Thanks for reading till the end!